Eliyahu Bakshi-Doron: Later positions

 In 2004, Bakshi-Doron spoke out in favor of introducing civil marriage in Israel, saying that the law subjecting members of the different Millets to respective religious authorities had become irrelevant, and was now a source of division and hatred.

 When I see all of the imams and rabbis coming together, this is a message to the Creator that we are here to do your will, that is to bring peace.

 — - Bakshi-Doron at the conclusion of the First World Congress of Imams and Rabbis for Peace.

 Bakshi-Doron received attention in January 2005 for attending the first World Congress of Imams and Rabbis for Peace in Brussels, Belgium.
 The Congress was made up of some 180 notable Jewish and Muslim religious representatives, authorities, and scholars from all over the world.
 They released a statement calling for the promotion of peace and understanding between Jews and Muslims.

-In August 2005, Bakshi-Doron, along with Modern Orthodox rabbis Norman Lamm and Aharon Lichtenstein, condemned calls by other prominent rabbis for Israeli Defense Forces soldiers to disobey their orders to dismantle Jewish settlements as part of the Gaza Disengagement.
+In August 2005, Bakshi-Doron, along with Modern Orthodox rabbis Norman Lamm and Aharon Lichtenstein, condemned calls by other prominent rabbis for Israel Defense Forces soldiers to disobey their orders to dismantle Jewish settlements as part of the Gaza Disengagement.

 Bakshi-Doron's 1993 ruling that "Women can be of the Gedolim (great leaders) of the generation and serve as halakhic decisors" attracted attention in light of the controversy over the appointments of women to clerical positions in Orthodox congregations.
 But in a letter to the Rabbinical Council of America, dated June 23, 2015, Bakshi-Doron clarified his opinion that women could not take up official positions.